kestra-io/docs/content/docs/06.enterprise/apps.md

 - **Form Apps**: these apps allow you to create forms that can trigger workflows with input parameters.
 For example, a form might allow users to specify resources that need to be provisioned, and their inputs will feed directly into a workflow that automatically provisions those resources.
 - **Approval Apps**: these apps enable forms for approving or rejecting paused workflows.
 Using the same example, an approval app could be used to either approve or reject a request for provisioning resources.
 Depending on the decision, the workflow will either resume and provision the resources, or stop.

-More types of apps are on the roadmap, such as apps to interact with the KV store, or trigger other actions using Kestra’s API.
+More types of apps are on the roadmap, such as apps to trigger actions using Kestra’s API.
 If you have a specific use case in mind, we’d love to hear about it!

 ---